m3y54m/Embedded-Engineering-Roadmap/README.md

 ## Acknowledgement

-Special thanks to my friends in the Iranian Twitter community (Electronics and Embedded Systems Engineers) for their help in updating this roadmap.
+Special thanks to my friends in the community of Iranian Embedded Engineers in Twitter and [r/embedded](https://www.reddit.com/r/embedded) subreddit for their suggestions that helped in improving this roadmap.